-Another point of confusion is the lack of clarity in the Third Class City Optional Charter Law and the Home Rule and Optional Plans Law concerning the separation of powers language should be included to allow board seats to be declared vacant sixty days after a term expires and that council must reject appointment nominations by official action.
+Another point of confusion is the lack of clarity in the Third Class City Optional Charter Law and the Home Rule and Optional Plans Law concerning the separation of powers between the chief executive and council when it comes to appointing authority board members.
+The League seeks clarification that appointments be vested in the chief executive with the advice and consent of council.
+Additionally, declared vacant sixty days after a term expires and that council must reject appointment nominations by official action.

-between the chief

-executive and council

-when it comes to

-appointing authority

-board members.

-The League seeks

-clarification that

-appointments be

-vested in the chief

-executive with the

-advice and consent of

-council.
-Additionally,